cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Network_Virtualization/Lightweight_Network_Virtualization_Overview/_index.md

 replication.

-To disable head end replication, edit the `/etc/vxrd.conf` file and set `head_rep` to
+To disable head end replication, edit the `/etc/vxrd.conf` file and set `head_rep` to *False*.
-*False*.

 #### Service Node Replication

-<span id="src-8362706_indexterm-B8A250CDB6D51BCC6D032FBDF5FA92D5">Cumulus
-Linux also supports
-</span><span id="src-8362706_indexterm-21CC53C46DD767FE831FA7B4F6A99448">service
-</span><span id="src-8362706_indexterm-9898241189D9D36E7397EB37BAC983A1">node
-</span>replication for VXLAN BUM packets.
-This is useful with LNV if you
-have more than 128 VTEPs.
+Cumulus Linux also supports service node replication for VXLAN BUM packets.
+This is useful with LNV if you have more than 128 VTEPs.
 However, it is not recommended because it forces the spine switches running the `vxsnd` (service node daemon) to replicate the packets in software instead of in hardware, unlike head end replication.
 If you are not using a controller but have more than 128 VTEPs, contact [Cumulus Networks](mailto:support@cumulusnetworks.com).

 To enable service node replication: